AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_android.md

 - Android SDK API Level 16 or higher.
 - Two mobile devices that run Android 4.1 or later.
 - A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an Agora project, obtain the App ID of the project, and generate a temporary token.
 For details, please refer to [Start using the Agora platform](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms).
 - A computer that can access the Internet.
-If a firewall is deployed in your network environment, please refer to [Application Enterprise Firewall Restrictions](https://docs.agora.io/en/Agora Platform/firewall?platform=All Platforms) to use Agora services normally.
+Ensure that no firewall is deployed in your network environment, otherwise the project will fail.

 ## Project setup